malvinbl/bcnc-inditex-test/README.md

 Different Java language options are taken into account, such as Stream, Records, to achieve more optimal code.

+A cache strategy is implemented to improve application performance.

 Code, unit and integration tests are implemented.
 Using JUnit, Mockito, MockMvc.